-Every two hours a woman will die of ovarian cancer.
+Did you know that every two hours a woman will die of ovarian cancer?
 A shocking but very real fact.
 Although described as ‘rare’, 7,000 women a year in the UK are diagnosed with the disease.

-80% of cases occur in women who are over 50, but younger women can be affected too.
+80% of cases of this type of cancer occur in women who are over 50, but younger women can be affected too.

-If two or more women in your family have had breast or ovarian cancer, you might be at a greater risk of developing ovarian cancer.
+If two or more people in your family have had breast or ovarian cancer, you might be at a greater risk of developing ovarian cancer.